nexiality/documentation/expressions/BAI2expression.md

 - Read more about [BAI Standard Specifications](https://www.bai.org/docs/default-source/libraries/site-general-downloads/cash_management_2005.pdf) in PDF.

 #### BAI2 File Structure
-- Record types and filed names that needs to be used in the `BAI2` expression:
+Record types and field names that needs to be used in the `BAI2` expression:

 | Record Code | Record Type | Purpose | Field Names |
 | --- | --- | --- | --- |